INTRODUCTION

 DEEP BLISTERING

-If the split occurs deeper the blisters clinically will be tense
+If the split occurs in the basement membranze zone the blisters will be more tense

 The basement membrane zone is complex with multiple proteins within it